 Fairtrade Labelling Organisations International (FLO), also known as Fairtrade International, is a non-profit multi-stakeholder organisation which develops and reviews...

-The Forest Stewardship Council is an independent, non-governmental, not-for-profit organisation established to promote the responsible management of the world’s forests.
+The Forest Stewardship Council is an independent, non-governmental organisation established to promote the responsible management of the world’s forests using...

 Published in April 2019, this ISO standard relates to the screening of genetically modified organisms (GMOs) in cotton and textiles.